 Cost-per-thousand impressions (CPM)

 CPM bidding means that you pay based on the number of impressions (times your ads are shown) that you receive on the Google Display Network.
-Starting this year, CPM bidding will be replaced by viewable CPM bidding.
-Existing CPM bids will eventually be transitioned to vCPM automatically.
+On the Display Network, you'll use viewable CPM bidding to make sure you only pay when your ads are able to be seen.
+Existing CPM bids will be converted to vCPM automatically, but it's best to update your bids since viewable impressions are potentially more valuable.
 Learn more about using viewable CPM bids.

 - CPM stands for cost-per-thousand impressions, so you pay for each set of a thousand views of your ad.
 You set CPM bids to tell Google how much you're willing to pay for that set of impressions.